-The hero is Balto the sled dog who has nobly stood on a rock outcropping for 85 years.
+The hero is Balto the sled dog who has nobly stood on a rock outcropping since 1925.
 His statue, a big favorite in the Park, is located west of East Drive and 67th Street and north of the Zoo.

 Back in 1925 Nome, Alaska was stricken with a horrific diphtheria outbreak.
 Not enough antitoxin was available to treat all the sick until teams of mushers and sled dogs battled a blinding blizzard and traveled 674 miles to deliver the medicine.